bbc/rd-taster-pilot-documentation/docs/overview/pilot-description.md

     - serving static assets from a dedicated server
     - using distribution networks (CDNs) for large assets (video/audio)

+**Note**
+Even if your pilot application is mind-bogglingly simple, it is still **important** to describe it with a diagram in order to:
+ - convince us its really that simple
+ - allow us to easily verify that your application is [secure](information-security.md) and any user data collected/used by the pilot adheres to BBC policy.

 ## Example

 ### Technical diagram